App Design San Francisco from €3150

 How do you ensure app security and data privacy?

 App security is non-negotiable, especially with GDPR compliance in Germany.
 We implement: end-to-end encryption for sensitive data, secure API communication (HTTPS, certificate pinning), OAuth 2.0 / JWT for authentication, secure local storage (Keychain/Keystore), biometric authentication, code obfuscation against reverse engineering, and regular security audits.
-GDPR-compliant data processing, consent management, right to data deletion.
+For regulated industries: penetration testing, ISO 27001 compliance, audit logging, encryption at rest.
 We follow OWASP Mobile Top 10 best practices and conduct vulnerability scans.
 Security-by-design, not as afterthought - your users and their data are protected.

 How do you integrate backend systems and APIs?